bayanetouki/velo-game/README.md

-# 🚴 Vélo Game – Jeu de course en C++ / SDL2
+# 🚴 Vélo Game – Bike Racing Game in C++ / SDL2

 ## 🎯 Introduction

-Ce projet a été réalisé dans le cadre du module de Programmation Orientée Objet (POO).
-L’objectif était de mettre en œuvre les concepts clés de la POO en C++ à travers le développement d’un jeu interactif utilisant la bibliothèque SDL2.
+This project was developed as part of the Object-Oriented Programming (OOP) module.
+The goal was to apply key OOP concepts in C++ through the development of an interactive game using the SDL2 library.

-Nous avons mobilisé des notions telles que :
+We made use of concepts such as:
-- Conception en classes, héritage, polymorphisme
+- Class design, inheritance, polymorphism
-- Fonctions amies, templates, exceptions
+- Friend functions, templates, exceptions
-- Utilisation de la STL
+- Use of the STL
-- Structuration modulaire du code
+- Modular code structure

-Ce jeu a été également une opportunité de renforcer nos compétences en travail d’équipe, planification et résolution de problèmes.
+This game was also an opportunity to strengthen our skills in teamwork, planning, and problem-solving.

 ---

-## 🧠 Conception et modélisation
+## 🧠 Design and Modeling

-### 📌 Schéma de classes (UML)
+### 📌 Class Diagram (UML)

-- `Game` est la classe principale, orchestrant l’ensemble du jeu.
+- `Game` is the main class, orchestrating the entire game.
-- `Player`, `Obstacle`, `Timer`, `Menu`, et `Constantes` sont des composants utilisés par `Game`.
+- `Player`, `Obstacle`, `Timer`, `Menu`, and `Constantes` are components used by `Game`.
-- `Game` possède un `Timer` (composition).
+- `Game` owns a `Timer` (composition).
-- Les autres classes sont utilisées via des associations simples.
+- The other classes are used via simple associations.

 ---

-## 🧩 Description des classes
+## 🧩 Class Descriptions

 ### `Game`
-- Gère la logique du jeu : `init()`, `run()`, `render()`, `handleEvents()`, etc.
+- Manages the game logic: `init()`, `run()`, `render()`, `handleEvents()`, etc.
-- Gère les boutons de fin avec `renderButtons()`.
+- Handles end-game buttons with `renderButtons()`.

 ### `Player`
-- Représente le cycliste.
+- Represents the cyclist.
-- Méthodes : `handleInput()`, `update()`, `render()`, `collidesWith()`...
+- Methods: `handleInput()`, `update()`, `render()`, `collidesWith()`...

 ### `Obstacle`
-- Représente des obstacles sur la route.
+- Represents obstacles on the road.
-- Méthodes : `update()`, `render()`, `getType()`...
+- Methods: `update()`, `render()`, `getType()`...

 ### `Timer`
-- Gère le compte à rebours.
+- Manages the countdown.
-- Méthodes : `reset()`, `getRemainingTime()`, `render()`
+- Methods: `reset()`, `getRemainingTime()`, `render()`

 ### `Menu`
-- Affiche l’écran d’accueil, les boutons, et la page À propos.
+- Displays the home screen, buttons, and the About page.

 ### `Constantes.h`
-- Contient les valeurs de configuration globales (dimensions, vitesses, chemins...).
+- Contains global configuration values (dimensions, speeds, paths...).

 ---

-## ⚙️ Environnement de travail
+## ⚙️ Work Environment

 ### 🧰 Microsoft Visual Studio
-- IDE principal utilisé.
+- Main IDE used.
-- Supporte bien C++ et SDL2.
+- Good support for C++ and SDL2.
-- Gestion efficace des projets complexes.
+- Efficient for managing complex projects.

 ### 🎮 SDL2
-- Bibliothèque multimédia pour l’affichage graphique, les événements clavier/souris, etc.
+- Multimedia library for graphics rendering, keyboard/mouse events, etc.
-- Open source, multiplateforme, très utilisée pour les jeux.
+- Open-source, cross-platform, widely used for games.

 ---

-## 🛠️ Implémentation
+## 🛠️ Implementation

-Le projet est découpé en plusieurs fichiers :
+The project is divided into several files:
 - `main.cpp`, `Game.cpp/.h`, `Player.cpp/.h`, `Obstacle.cpp/.h`, `Timer.cpp/.h`, `Menu.cpp/.h`, `Constantes.h`

-### 🔁 Fonctionnement
+### 🔁 Workflow
-- **Initialisation** : chargement des images, polices, textures
+- **Initialization**: loading images, fonts, textures
-- **Boucle principale** : événements → mise à jour → rendu
+- **Main loop**: events → update → render
-- **Obstacles** : générés dynamiquement, certains fatals, d’autres ralentissants
+- **Obstacles**: generated dynamically, some fatal, others slowing down the player
-- **Joueur** : peut sauter, collisions détectées
+- **Player**: can jump, collisions are detected

 ---

-## 🖥️ Interfaces du jeu
+## 🖥️ Game Interfaces

-### 🎮 Écran principal
+### 🎮 Main Screen
-- Joueur, obstacles, fond animé, chrono, victoire/défaite
+- Player, obstacles, animated background, timer, win/lose display

-### ❌ Écran Game Over / Victoire
+### ❌ Game Over / Victory Screen
-- Image + boutons `Rejouer` et `Quitter`
+- Image + `Retry` and `Quit` buttons

-### 🏠 Menu principal
+### 🏠 Main Menu
-- Boutons : `Jouer`, `À propos`, `Quitter` avec survol
+- Buttons: `Play`, `About`, `Quit` with hover effects

-### ℹ️ Page À propos
+### ℹ️ About Page
-- Règles du jeu, touches, conseils
+- Game rules, controls, tips

 ---

 ## 💣 Obstacles

-- Obstacles fatals, générés dynamiquement
+- Fatal obstacles generated dynamically
-- Collision → `Game Over` immédiat
+- Collision → immediate `Game Over`

 ---

 ## ✅ Conclusion

-Ce projet nous a permis de :
+This project allowed us to:
-- Consolider nos acquis en C++
+- Strengthen our C++ skills
-- Gérer un projet de bout en bout
+- Manage a project from start to finish
-- Résoudre des défis concrets en autonomie
+- Solve real challenges independently
-- Collaborer efficacement et structurer notre travail
+- Collaborate efficiently and structure our work

-C’est une étape importante dans notre parcours, et un tremplin vers d'autres projets professionnels ou personnels.
+It marks an important step in our learning journey and serves as a springboard for future professional or personal projects.